-- 5.4.B.1 Li-Based All lithium based battery packs must have active protection such that overvoltage, over-temperature, over-current and under-voltage cause the pack to electrically isolate the source or sink from the battery pack.
+- 5.4.B.1 Li-Based All lithium based battery packs must have active protection such that over-voltage, over-temperature (for charge and discharge rating), over-current and under-voltage cause the pack to electrically isolate the source or sink from the battery pack.
 The level of protection measurement is required down to the module level at a minimum and may be required at a cell level depending on the cell manufacturer.
 Fuses are not acceptable for over-current protection, but are required as per Reg.
 5.6.
-MOSFETs or other solid state switches that could fail in a closed circuit state are not acceptable for isolating Li-lon Packs. - 5.4.B.2 Ni-Based All nickel based battery packs must be protected from over-temperature and over-voltage.
-Active Protection is not required but recommended if Passive Protectoin is unavailable. - 5.4.B.3 Pb-Acid All lead based battery packs must be protected from over-voltage.
+MOSFETs or other solid state switches that could fail in a closed circuit state are not acceptable for isolating Li-Ion Packs. - 5.4.B.2 Ni-Based All nickel based battery packs must be protected from overtemperature and over-voltage.
+Active Protection is not required but recommended if Passive Protection is unavailable. - 5.4.B.3 Pb-Acid All lead based battery packs must be protected from over-voltage.
 A minimum of passive protection is recommended. - 5.4.B.4 Supplemental All supplemental batteries must have at a minimum Passive Protection for under voltage where charging occurs remote to the solar vehicle unless they are primary cells.
 Active Protection is required if charging is within the solar vehicle.